 “Do I Have to Invite My Mother to My Wedding?”

-When I found out my parents had gotten divorced I thought, “Good she won’t be invited to my wedding.”
+When I found out my parents had gotten divorced I thought, “Good, now she won’t be at my wedding.”
 I may sound bitter and I am.
 I lost out on a childhood and a loving mother.
 But I have turned into a wonderful person despite these hardships.
-That is why making the decision to invite or not to invite my mother is difficult.
-It is compounded by many family members giving advice on the issue.
+That’s why it’s so difficult to decide whether or not to invite my mother.
+The decision is compounded by many family members giving advice on the issue.
 Everyone says invite her because I’m her first born, even though none of them have a relationship with her.
-They are worried because of her deteriorating mental condition due to a fatal disease and are concerned that she may commit suicide if not invited.
+They are worried because of her deteriorating mental condition due to a fatal disease and are concerned that she may harm herself if not invited.
 Also, they believe I will regret not inviting her.
 My aunt has even offered to “babysit” her to make sure I am not caused any undue stress, letting my mother travel with them and stay with them since the wedding is far away from my hometown, where my mother lives.

 All I want is a drama-free wedding.
 I don’t want to make any rash decisions.
 I know I will be happier if I don’t invite her and I know I wouldn’t regret it.
 But if she were to commit suicide because of not being invited, it would haunt me, even though her mental health is not my responsibility.
 What should I do? — Not My Mother’s Keeper